©1995 - 2019

 If we believe we shall see the glory of God.
 If we do not believe, we can not see God's manifested glory.
 Unbelief does not activate faith.
 God does not violate our unyielding will and unbelief.
 As we move toward God in faith, he moves toward us.

 A second obvious proof that Jesus walked in faith is the Scripture which we quote from Habakuk 2:4, " - -the just shall live by his faith."
 Whose faith we may ask?
-The answer I believe, is Christ (the Lord.)
+The answer I believe, is the faith Christ (the Lord.)
 Therefore if it is his faith which empowers us, he must therefore be preeminent in the exercise and use of faith.

 obeyed the word of the Father with whom he was in Spiritual union.